drewbarontini/tmcss-book/source/define.md

 ### Context

-This is a very important concept that applies to the Single Responsibility Principle’s "encapsulation" idea.
 Let's say that we have a `.dropdown` module, and when that `.dropdown` is inside of a parent container, it needs to have `position: relative` on that parent container to set the positioning context.
-Rather than adding `position: relative` to that parent container, thus breaking the "Single Responsibility Principle," because our modules are no longer encapsulated (they are directly affecting one another), we can use a "context" class to handle this for us:
+Rather than adding `position: relative` to that parent container, we can use a "context" class to handle this for us:

 ```css
 .has-dropdown {